 Renzo Rooso, founder of Diesel, said: "We have so many counterfeit products all over the world I thought, 'Why can't we play with this problem that we have?’
 So, we created a fake product, a fake name, and we came to the counterfeit district."
 Diesel can now be found on Canal Street, selling sweatshirts displaying an alternate spelling of their company name: “Deisel”.

 Even Valentino joined the bandwagon, producing a video campaign (“Expect the Unexpected”) which shows Londoners buying what they believe to be “fake” Valentino bags on the street for 200 pounds.
 They then find out that the bags are actually real Valentino.

 If you’re inspired by a famous fashion brand but don’t have the design experience to get started, there are tools out there that can help you create a unique, luxury product to sell online.
-MakersValley offers a white label catalog that you can browse for free on the platform.
+MakersValley offers a white label factory sample catalog that you can browse for free.
 You can use these samples as a starting point for your own design.
 Even better is that the Italian manufacturers who made these samples available to you are the same manufacturers who create apparel products, handbags, and shoes for the luxury fashion brands we all know and love.
 You can make specific customizations to these samples and add your own brand label.

 Want to learn how to protect your clothing designs from copycats?
 Check out this blog post: